jieggii/podcastie/README.md

 # podcastie
 > [!WARNING]
-> Work in progress, estimating release in July 2024.
+> Work in progress, estimating release in July - August 2024.

 🐣 Stay updated with your favorite podcasts by following them using this cute Telegram bot!
 ```